Back to Levoit Guides

 Symptoms

-• Fan stays high despite clean air reading
+• Fan stays high despite a clean air reading

-• PM2.5 value drops but speed does not
+• PM2.5 value drops but the speed doesn't

-• App and device show different fan state
+• App and device show different fan states

 Recognize these?
 Here's what usually causes it.